microsoft/mona-saas/docs/README.md

 See [this doc](config-settings.md).

-## Why did I receive a warning with needs admin approval?
+## Why did I receive a warning about needing admin approval when logging into Mona?

 After doing the initial setup of Mona you may receive a warning that the app registration is unverified and it needs admin approval.
 You can return to the application without granting consent but if you would like to address the warning please see these docs:
 * [Publisher verification overview](https://learn.microsoft.com/en-us/azure/active-directory/develop/publisher-verification-overview)